 The newly-found dwarf planet, named 2015 TG387 but nicknamed ‘The Goblin’, is located about 80 astronomical units (AU) from the Sun, where 1 AU is the average distance between Earth and the Sun.

 Pluto, by comparison, is about 34 AU from the Sun.
+For more info on calculating these vast distances, read our guide on how astronomers measure distance in space.

 The object was discovered by Scott Sheppard from the Carnegie Institution for Science, along with Northern Arizona University’s Chad Trujillo and the University of Hawaii’s David Tholen.